 What is a Fashion Designer?

-Fashion designers love to study fashion trends, sketch designs, select materials, and have a part in all the production aspects of their designs.
-They contribute to the creation of millions, if not billions, of pieces of clothing and accessories purchased by consumers on a yearly basis.
+A fashion designer is someone who loves to study fashion trends, sketch designs, select materials, and have a part in all the production aspects of their designs.
+They contribute to the creation of millions, if not billions of pieces of clothing and accessories purchased by consumers on a yearly basis.
 Fashion designers create women's, men's and children's apparel.
-This might include sportswear, maternitywear, outerwear, underwear, formalwear, eyewear and footwear.
+This might include sportswear, maternity wear, outerwear, underwear, formalwear, eyewear and footwear.
 There are also accessory designers who design belts, scarves, hats, handbags and hosiery.

 What does a Fashion Designer do?

 The design process from design concept to final production takes many months.
-Researching current fashion and making predictions of future trends is the first step in creating design.
-Some designers do their own research, while others depend on trend reports published by fashion industry trade groups.
-Trend reports let you know what styles, colors, and fabrics will be popular for a certain season in the near future.
+Researching current fashion trends and making predictions of future trends is the first step in creating the design.
+Some fashion designers do their own research while others depend on trend reports published by fashion industry trade groups.
+Trend reports let you know what styles, colours and fabrics will be popular for a certain season in the near future.
 Textile manufacturers use these trend reports to design fabrics and patterns while fashion designers begin to sketch designs.
 Designers then visit manufacturers or trade shows to get samples of fabrics and figure out which fabrics to use with which designs.

 A fashion designer takes part in just about every aspect of bringing fashion to the public.
 Creating the basic design can be done in different ways.
 It can involve storyboards with sketches, to working with a dummy and sewing pieces of material together.
 This creating phase is when the designer takes his/her vision that's swirling in the mind's eye and puts it into a visual expression.
 This first draft of the design is then worked on as the designer develops the first basic prototype.